richard-ramos/demo-embark/instructions/3 First Run.md

 You’ll notice from the logs and from the modules that Embark has started Go-ethereum and IPFS processes, compiled and deployed our contract, and webpacked our website for us.
 > The contract warning in orange will disappear once we update our contract.

-### Take a tour of the barebones DTwitter site
+### Take a tour of the barebones DReddit site
 The website has several features that *are not yet hooked up to our contract*, but let’s take a look around at the website anyway.
 Launch `http://localhost:8000` in your browser.

 Functionality you'll see:
-* Create an account
+* Create a post
-* Edit account
-* Tweet
+* Upvote / Downvote a post
-* Search and view user's tweets
+* Search and view posts

 Later, we'll hook this functionality up to a contract.